bloomingchad/s2-series2-math-/s3/dsa/series1/mod2.md

 3.  **Decrement TOP:** `TOP = TOP - 1`.
 4. Return `item`.

+#### Applications of Stacks
+*   **Expression Conversion:** Used to convert expressions from Infix to Postfix or Prefix.
+*   **Expression Evaluation:** Used to evaluate Postfix and Prefix expressions.
+*   **Function Calls (Call Stack):** Programming languages use a stack to manage function calls.
+When a function is called, it's pushed onto the stack; when it returns, it's popped off.
+*   **Recursion:** The call stack is essential for managing the state of recursive function calls.
+*   **Undo/Redo Operations:** In software like text editors, a stack can be used to keep track of recent actions, allowing the user to undo them.
+*   **Backtracking:** Used in algorithms that need to explore a path and "backtrack" if it's a dead end (e.g., solving a maze).
+*   **String Reversal:** Push each character of a string onto a stack, then pop them off to get the reversed string.

+---

 ### 2. The Queue

 A **Queue** follows the **FIFO (First-In, First-Out)** principle, like a line of people.